siamhyde/Hyde-Procurement-Intelligence/README.md

 # Hyde Procurement Intelligence

+I was the Kitchen Manager, responsible for ordering in an environment where good decisions were expected without good systems underneath them.

+In hospitality SMBs, that often means operating under uncertainty: trying to make sure the kitchen has enough for the week without over-ordering, making fast decisions in an environment that rarely gives you clean signals.

+You are focused on surviving, not optimising.

+> Systems are often substituted with intuition.
+> Decisions are made from memory, habit, and experience.

+The data to do better already exists.
+It is buried across supplier invoices, fragmented by product naming, pack sizes, and supplier-specific formats.

+Hyde is the system I built to turn that fragmented purchasing data into a deterministic procurement baseline.

+---

 I was the Kitchen Manager.
 I lived the friction firsthand.

 Operating under uncertainty is the norm: